 The consequences of people believing in the existence of a chemical imbalance in their brain “causing” depression is that they will very likely be life-long loyal SSRI users and will not be investing in therapeutic options to increase satisfaction in life.

 Please find the re-blogged article below.
 Comments and questions welcome.
+For full article, download the PDF-version as the link to the Blog article might not be active.

 by Jonathan Leo & Jeffrey Lacasse Society